csabapalfi/robust-javascript/README.md

 ### Writing less JavaScript

-* know when NOT to solve a problem with JS (when HTML or CSS or maybe even server-side logic would do) as JS is most brittle
+* know when NOT to solve a problem with JS
+* e.g. when HTML or CSS or maybe even server-side logic would do